A Chess Set

 Also included are specified deployment placement procedures – Traditional, Accelerated and Encounter.

-In the time of spoken Legends and Myths there is dispute over rights to the Stream that runs between the Rainbow Territories as this Stream is said to have magical healing properties and though this is perhaps but legend and myth only there are many who believe it to be true and there has finally come a time when battle is about to commence to decide who has priority over rights to the Magic stream (as it is called).
+In the time of spoken Legends and Myths there is dispute over rights to the Stream that runs between the Rainbow Territories as this Stream (that may have stepping-stones in places – this could be shown with artwork or perhaps by ornamentation) is said to have magical healing properties and though this is perhaps but legend and myth only there are many who believe it to be true and there has finally come a time when battle is about to commence to decide who has priority over rights to the Magic stream (as it is called).

 The object of the Battle (game) is to Checkmate the opposing Princess and this wins the battle.